robotframework/robotframework/doc/userguide/src/SupportingTools/Tidy.rst

 ---------------------

-Test case files created with HTML editors or written by hand can be normalized using tidy. ``tidy`` always writes consistent headers, consistent order for settings, and consistent amount of whitespace between cells and tables.
+Test case files created with HTML editors or written by hand can be normalized using Tidy.
+Tidy always writes consistent headers, consistent order for settings, and consistent amount of whitespace between cells and tables.

 Examples::